-Art therapy is a therapy in which children and young people, facilitated by the art therapist, use art and craft materials, the creative process, and the resulting artwork to explore their feelings, work through emotional conflicts, develop and improve self awareness, manage behavior, develop social skills, reduce anxiety, and increase self-esteem.
+Art therapy is a therapy in which children and young people, facilitated by the art therapist, use art and craft materials, the creative process, and the resulting artwork to explore their feelings, work through emotional conflicts, develop and improve self awareness, manage behaviour, develop social skills, reduce anxiety, and increase self-esteem.

 Art therapists are trained to pick up on nonverbal symbols and metaphors that are often expressed through art and the creative process, concepts that are usually difficult to express with words.
 It is through this process that the child or young person can begin to make sense of their experiences and feelings.

 You don’t have to be good at art to do Art Therapy, the focus is not on the finished product but rather the process and experience of using the materials and interacting with the therapist.

 - Provide a safe space for expressing difficult feelings

 - Gain an understanding of emotions & behaviours